 There is no economic basis for believing that, if implemented, Complaint Counsel's proposed relief would result in more socially optional pricing of MLS services than Realcomp's current policy.
 (Eisenstadt Report at ¶15.)
 For the sake of argument, assume that non-traditional listing brokers who are Realcomp members do subsidize the traditional listing brokers.
 Some Realcomp members primarily function as selling rather than listing agents.
-If the Complaint Counsel prevails, those selling agents will subsidize nontraditional listing brokers who use a flatfee business model.
+If the Complaint Counsel prevails, those selling agents will subsidize nontraditional listing brokers who use a flat-fee business model.
 As explained above, this is because some buyers will use the information that Realcomp feeds to public websites about EA and other limited service properties to purchase those properties without retaining the services of Realcomp selling agents who partly underwrite the cost of Realcomp's operations.
-Selling agents employed by traditional brokers would be required to subsidize the customers of listing agents who use EA contracts.
+Selling agents who use EA contracts.
 Complaint Counsel's relief, if implemented, cannot benefit one group of brokers (and its customers) without harming the other group.
 (Eisenstadt Report at ¶60.)